govindr1310/portfolio-website/README.md

 - Modify the color scheme in `tailwind.config.js`
 - Add your own projects to the `Projects.tsx` file
 - Customize skills in the `Skills.tsx` file
+- Adjust the theme colors in the `tailwind.config.js` file

 ## Deployment